Newegg: Controversies

 In March 2010, Newegg sold 300 counterfeit Intel Core i7-920 CPUs.
 The problem was first exposed by a member of the website HardOCP who posted on the site's forum about receiving the fake CPU.
 Newegg at first released a statement saying that the processors were "demo units", but later said that they discovered that the processors were actually counterfeit and that the company was terminating its relationship with one supplier in response.
 The company offered replacement units to the customers who received counterfeit processors, while Intel stated that they had been made aware of the problem and were investigating as well.

 In early 2018, customers in the state of Connecticut were notified that Newegg had not collected state sales tax due on out-of-state purchases in the past three years.
 Newegg was given a choice of collecting such tax in the future or turning over customer information to the state's Department of Revenue Services, which would require customers to file a sales tax form for the past three years of purchases.
 Newegg chose to furnish the customer information; as Newegg did not have a physical presence in Connecticut, Newegg believed it did not need to collect state sales tax from the ruling in Quill Corp. v.
 North Dakota.
 Connecticut's Department of Revenue Services later issued tax bills to these customers.

 In September 2018, Newegg announced that malicious code had been placed on their servers for over a month, allowing hackers to access customers' credit card information upon checkout.

-In February 2022, the YouTube channel Gamers Nexus uploaded a video detailing business practices in regard to Newegg's RMA department.
-The video explains that Newegg shipped a motherboard to Steve Burke of Gamers Nexus, which he returned without opening the box due to him not needing a motherboard anymore.
-Newegg claimed it was damaged and refused to refund the product.
-The video has been viewed over 1 million times as of Feb.
-15, 2022.
-After the video was posted, other customers and YouTube channels, such as UFD Tech, came forward with other complaints.
-This resulted in Newegg issuing an apology and changing its open-box RMA policy.
+2022 Gamers Nexus RMA and open-box controversy

+In February 2022, the YouTube channel Gamers Nexus published a video titled "Newegg Scammed Us," detailing its experience with Newegg's returns and open-box practices.
+The channel’s editor-in-chief, Steve Burke, purchased a motherboard from Newegg and later returned it unopened, as he no longer required it.
+Newegg refused the refund, claiming that the motherboard had been damaged by the customer.
+After the case became public, the board was returned to Burke and the refund issued.
+Upon inspection, the motherboard bore a manufacturer RMA sticker from Gigabyte, and according to a Gigabyte representative, the company had quoted Newegg a repair cost of US $100, which Newegg declined to pay before reselling the known defective board as working open-box.

+Following publication, other reviewers and customers reported similar experiences in which Newegg allegedly refused to process returns or refunds on multiple occasions, often citing damage to items that had been returned in unopened or unused condition.

+In response, Newegg issued a public apology, attributing the issue to "unintentional process errors and isolated incidents."
+The company announced a new "no-questions-asked" return policy for open-box CPUs and motherboards, which was later expanded to include other open-box product categories.